raspberrypilearning/scary-spot-the-difference/worksheet2.md

 	![Add sound](images/add-sound.png)

+And you're done!
+Make sure to click the green flag to display the instructions (you don't want to spoil the surprise) and then invite an unsuspecting friend to play "Spot the Difference".

 ## What next?

-* Make the length of time between the game starting and the scary picture appearing a random number
+* To make the scare even more unpredictable, can you set the length of time between the game starting and the scary picture appearing to be a random number of seconds?
-* Can you keep a fake score of differences spotted before the scary face jumps out
+* Can you keep a fake score of differences spotted before the scary picture is displayed?
-* Perhaps you could add a timer so your friend concentrates really hard trying to spot the differences before the time runs out?
+* Perhaps you could add a timer so your friend will concentrate **really hard** trying to spot the differences before the time runs out?